securingyour.info

 Security: measures taken to secure against attack, crime, espionage or sabotage etc.

-So we can deduce that Security Awareness is having the realisation and knowledge to take the appropriate measures to help secure against threats to the organisation or individual alike.
+So we can deduce that Security Awareness is having the realisation and knowledge to take the appropriate measures to help secure against threats to an organisation or individual.

-Being security aware means you understand that there is the potential for someone to deliberately or accidentally steal, damage, or misuse sensitive data that is stored throughout the organization.
-Therefore, it is prudent to highlight the necessity of managing these potential threats on all fronts (information, physical, and personal) by trying to stop them from occurring in the first place.
-According to the European Network and Information Security Agency, ‘Awareness of the risks and available safeguards is the first line of defence for the security of information systems, networks and infrastructure.’, a sentiment strongly supported by Exsatus.
-Many organisations require formal security awareness training for all employees, not only for when they join the organisation but periodically, usually Bi-annually.
+Being Security Aware means that you understand that there is the potential for someone to deliberately (or accidentally) damage, steal, or misuse sensitive data that is stored throughout the organisation.
+Therefore it is prudent to highlight the necessity of managing these potential threats on all fronts (information, physical, and personal) by trying to stop them from occurring in the first place.
+According to the European Network and Information Security Agency, ‘Awareness of the risks and available safeguards is the first line of defence for the security of information systems, networks and infrastructure’ - a sentiment strongly supported by Securingyour.info.
+Many organisations require formal Security Awareness training for all employees, not only for when they join the organisation but periodically, usually Bi-annually.

 The focus of Security Awareness should be to achieve a long term shift in the attitude of employees towards security as a whole, whilst promoting a cultural and behavioural change within an organisation.